Hello fellow NICOclub members! I have a Mazworx Torque Plate for the SR20 motor for rent.

 $600 Deposit (to cover the cost of a new one in case it is not returned) +shipping (I ship using my own fedex account, so it's fairly inexpensive), and I will refund the money when it is returned in the same shape as it was when I shipped it out.
 I will charge $100/week for rental, first week is a flat rate.
 Afterwards, it's prorated (5 business days is 1 week, weekends are not counted). (if shipped after 1 week and 2 days for example, it will be $140).
 That should give you enough time to have your machine shop to perform the work needed and you ship it back.
 Time starts when it is delivered, and stops when I have a tracking number.
 I highly recommend coordinating with your machine shop to get the work started, so they can do the work asap when you get the tq plate.
 Machine shops typically sit on stuff for a few days before doing anything.

-You have the choice of sending payment via paypal as a payment (you cover a 3% paypal fee), or as a gift (no paypal fee).
+You have the choice of sending payment via paypal as a payment (you cover a paypal fee: approx 3%), or as a gift (no paypal fee).
 I personally feel more comfortable with doing the transaction via paypal payment over the gift, as it covers both parties in case of a mishap.
 It's up to you.
-If there is any extra money from over estimated paypal fees or shipping, I return the money along with the rest of the deposit.
-I always return the money via paypal gift, as to not cause the renter to be charged a fee.

-I have a pristine record selling on forums and I have a reputation to protect, so you can rest assured that there will be no scam pulled here.
+I have a pristine record selling on forums and other social media platforms, and I have a reputation to protect, so you can rest assured that there will be no scam pulled here.
 I apologize for the Novel, I just want everything covered so its clear how the rental is setup.
 You can post in here or via PM to set things up, and I ask anyone who has rented it to please post feedback in this thread!
-I have rented it out twice so far as of this posting.
+I have rented it out many times so far, and have never had a complaint!